Giving pages are essential to any online fundraising strategy. Here’s how to take your giving page performance up a notch—or three!

 - Can I get this information later through an email, phone call, visit, or event registration?

 - Can I make this field an option for the donor rather than a required field?

 Use these four questions to help you eliminate unnecessary fields that cause friction for your donor.

-Friction doesn’t exist in your form, or on your page.
+Friction doesn’t exist on your form, or even on your page.
 It exists in the mind of the donor.

 It’s all about how much effort the donor thinks they will have to make in order to complete a gift on your page.

-There are some design strategies you can use to make the donor think that the form will requires less effort.
+There are some design strategies you can use to make the donor think that the form will require less effort.
 For example, grouping related fields together.

 Moving related fields together can reduce the length of your form while still capturing the same amount of information.